IndigoCurnick/website/blog/2025/2025-03-30/introduction_to_complex_numbers.md

 to very real and physical phenomena: it is just as real in that sense as any natural number.
 It's really just a quirk of history that it was given this unfortunate name.

+## References

+Cullerne, J., Machacek, A. (2008). *The Language of Physics: A Foundation for University Study*.
+Oxford University Press

+Riley, K., F. (1974). *Mathematical Methods for the Physical Sciences: An Informal Treatment for Students of Physics and Engineering*.
+Cambridge University Press

+Boas, M., L. (2005). *Mathematical Methods in the Physical Sciences (3rd ed.)*.
+Wiley